-While a diet filled with avocados, EVOO, and butter may sound, like, totally perfect, there are a few super-important rules—and icky side-effects—that you need to know about.
+While a diet filled with avocados, EVOO, and butter may sound like a true gift, there are a few super-important rules—and icky side-effects—that you need to know about.
 (Hello, “keto flu”!)

-Scroll down for your ketogenic diet starter kit.
+Scroll down for the ketogenic diet for beginners, explained.

 Learn the ratios

 Let’s start with the basics: your macros.
-“The most important thing to know before embarking on the ketogenic diet is that you need to keep your carb intake under 30 grams total per day,” says Emmerich.
-This is because it’s the absence of carbohydrates that helps keep the body in ketosis.
-By consuming fewer carbs and more fat, your body will stop relying on the former as a form of of energy.
+“The most important thing to know before embarking on the ketogenic diet is that you need to keep your carb intake under 30 grams total per day,” says Keto Comfort Foods author Maria Emmerich.

-Next, you’ll want to get about 0.8 times your lean mass in protein every day.
-“A woman who weighs 150 pounds and has 30 percent body fat has about 105 pounds of lean mass, so she would shoot for 84 grams of protein each day,” explains Emmerich.
+Next, you’ll want to eat about 0.8 times your lean mass in protein every day.
+“A woman who weighs 150 pounds and has 30 percent body fat has about 105 pounds of lean mass, so she would shoot for 84 grams of protein each day,” says Emmerich.
 Fat should clock in somewhere around 90 to 100 grams per day.

 Expect some side effects

 Headaches are also really common, but can be prevented by upping your water intake and adding electrolytes into your diet. “[The headaches] are primarily due to dehydration, because your body retains water when you’re on a high-carbohydrate diet,” explains Emmerich.
 “Going into ketosis will release much of this water along with electrolytes.”
-Make sure to sip on tons of H20 along with coconut water, and you should be able to manage the first few weeks without relying on a steady dose of aspirin.
+Make sure to sip on tons of H20 along with coconut water (which naturally has electrolytes), and you should be able to manage the first few weeks without relying on a steady dose of aspirin.

 Stock your pantry with the keto staples